The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Discussion

-\textit{Efficiency of the synchronization dynamics.} A large part of the literature has focused on the conditions to ensure stability of the synchronized state, while the important issue of the efficiency of the synchronization dynamics has so far received less attention.
+\textit{Efficiency of the synchronization dynamics.} A large part of the literature has focused on the conditions to ensure the stability of the synchronized state, while the important issue of the efficiency of the synchronization dynamics has so far received less attention.
 We investigate the issues of coupling-efficiency and energy-efficiency, which are relevant to both the biological world and technological applications.
-We propose a synchronization strategy which achieves efficiency by only using coupling when needed. {This has immediate benefits in terms of the actuators that can be used to achieve and maintain synchrony.
-In fact, both technological and biological systems are limited in the duration and overall intensity of the forces that they can exert and benefit from lower energy expenditures.} Given the strong advantages we have observed in terms of both average coupling and energy expenditure, it appears likely that coupling and energy-efficient synchronization strategies, similar to the ones we have proposed, may be implemented in the biological world.
-An example might be that of neuronal short term plasticity, resulting in synaptic enhancement or depression over time scales that are comparable with those of a neuron oscillation.
+We propose a synchronization strategy that achieves efficiency by only using coupling when needed. {This has immediate benefits in terms of the actuators that can be used to achieve and maintain synchrony.
+In fact, both technological and biological systems are limited in the duration and overall intensity of the forces that they can exert and benefit from lower energy expenditures.} Given the strong advantages we have observed in terms of both average coupling and energy expenditure, it appears likely that coupling and energy-efficient synchronization strategies may be implemented in the biological world.